How Regini Works

 You'll see your balance in USD from that point forward.

-From the moment your deposit lands, it begins earning interest.
-Regini places your savings into USDC yield protocols (trusted DeFi lending platforms) and passes the earned interest back to you.
+Once your deposit settles to USDC, it begins earning variable yield.
+Regini places your funds into USDC yield protocols (trusted DeFi lending platforms) and passes the earned yield back to you.

 This rate is variable, not guaranteed.
 It can change based on market conditions.